udbc/sysfoo/README.md

 ### Configuration Steps

+Use the following steps to activate the PostgreSQL profile.

-  * Configure Application Properties - Option 1
+#### Configure Application Properties - Option 1

 Modify the application-prod.properties file in your project to include the PostgreSQL database connection settings: